jasa-acs/repro-guide/pages/reviewer-guidelines.md

 ## Reproducibility Reviewer (RR)

-An Associate Editor (AE) will assign each manuscript sent out to review, at least one "Reproducibility Reviewer" (RR).
+An Associate Editor (AE) will assign each revised manuscript sent out to review, at least one "Reproducibility Reviewer" (RR).
 The RR for a manuscript may be a reviewer who has also been asked to evaluate the scientific/statistical content of the manuscript.
-The AE may also request that one of the Associate Editors for Reproducibility serve as the Reproducibility Reviewer, by assigning the "generic" Reproducibility Reviewer.
+In most cases, the AE will simply request that one of the Associate Editors for Reproducibility serve as the Reproducibility Reviewer, by assigning the "generic" Reproducibility Reviewer.

 ## Author Contributions Checklist Form

-Each paper submitted to JASA ACS is required to have an [Author Contributions Checklist Form](acc.md) describing the code and data supporting the paper and providing instructions for how to reproduce the key results (tables, figures, etc.) in the manuscript.
+Each revision submitted to JASA is required to have an [Author Contributions Checklist Form](acc.md) describing the code and data supporting the paper and providing instructions for how to reproduce the key results (tables, figures, etc.) in the manuscript.

 ## Role of the Reproducibility Reviewer (RR)